 Count the number of ingredients – lesser is better.

 Read all the ingredients.
 A good product should contain known natural ingredients.
 If 50% of the ingredients are difficult to pronounce and various chemicals, you know what exactly you are eating.
-Always avoid product with a long list of ingredients.
+Always avoid products with a long list of ingredients.

 Amount of ingredients – from higher to lower

 Always look for the first 3 ingredients.
 These 3 ingredients are the actual product.
-Ingredient list always mentions the ingredient first which has been added most in the product.
-Yes, they order the ingredients as per the amount added in the final product.
+The ingredient list always mentions the ingredient first which has been added most in the product.
+Yes, they order the ingredients as per the amount added to the final product.
 So if you are buying chocolate, the first ingredient ideally should be chocolate.
 If sugar or any other form of sugar (they are in 61 different names) is the first ingredient in the list.
 Keep no doubt irrespective of the advertisement or the claim made at the front of the packet, you are buying nothing but SUGAR.

 Serving size –

 Once you are done with reading the ingredients, focus on the serving size.
 Most of the time the serving sizes are very small and unrealistic.
 We eat way more than one serving size at one sitting.
-So if a “ ready to eat” cornflakes claim 175 calories per serving (30 gm), it means it provides 175 calories per 30 gm which is roughly 2 tablespoons.
+So if “ ready to eat” cornflakes claim 175 calories per serving (30 gm), it means it provides 175 calories per 30 gm which is roughly 2 tablespoons.
 Do you eat 2 tablespoons of cornflakes at breakfast?
 Check it out.
 Ideally, you need to multiply the calorie based on your actual consumption.